LegalizeAdulthood/refactor-test-suite/Contributing.md

    You can record the results with one commit per refactoring or one commit for all the updated results.
 1. Update the version information for the tool at the top of the results file.
+1. Run `ctest --preset default` to validate your changes to the results file.
-1. Regenerate the appropriate summary results markdown for the tool.
+1. Use the [tool-summary](#executable-tool-summary) support tool to regenerate the appropriate summary results markdown for the tool.
+1. Issue a pull request with your changes.

 ## Update Test Cases